jflamy/owlcms4/docs/Remote.md

 3. Enter your Heroku account (or create one if you haven't)

 4. Enter a meaningful application name.
-If you type`myclub-results` the public will later use `myclub-results.herokuapp.com`  to see the results.
+For example, if  you type `myclub-results` the public will later use `myclub-results.herokuapp.com`  to see the results.

     *(Reminder: You can click on the images to make them bigger)*

     ![020_appName](img/PublicResults/020_appName.png)

 5. Deploy the application.
-This will magically copy the application from the owlcms-publicresults site, install it, and make it available to the public.
+This will magically fetch the application from where you clicked on the `Deploy to Heroku` button, install it, and make it available to the public.
     ![030_deploy](img/PublicResults/030_deploy.png)

-6. You can now view the public results application
+6. Really.
+You can now view the public results application
     ![031_viewApp](img/PublicResults/031_viewApp.png)

 7. The application is just sitting there, waiting.
 People can't use it yet, we need to configure a couple more things.
     ![032_viewApp1](img/PublicResults/032_viewApp1.png)

-8. The public results application expects a *secret code* to be sent by the competition site in order to do anything.
-We now configure the secret code that will be expected.
+8. We need to configure a secret code so that the remote application is certain that it is the correct OWLCMS that is talking to it and not a clever vandal.
 Go to the `Settings` page for the application.
     ![040_configureServerKey](img/PublicResults/040_configureServerKey.png)

 9. The  configuration variable `OWLCMS_UPDATEKEY` should contain the expected secret.  **Use something easy to type, but quite long**, and not easily guessed -- a sentence from your favorite song, for example.  `abracadabra` is therefore **NOT** a good real-life example.